WKU/AEHC Student Rural Health Association

 All interested students are encouraged to join the Kentucky Rural Health Association.
 This professional organization is the parent organization of our student chapter.
 Student membership to KRHA is FREE.
 To become a member, fill out this membership application.

 WKU/AHEC SRHA has partnered with Greenview Regional Hospital to provide a shadowing rotation for WKU students.
-Students will spend a semester rotating through different departments at the hospital, shadowing healthcare providers.
+Students spend 8 weeks rotating through different departments at the hospital, shadowing healthcare providers.
 Students visit the hospital once a week and spend roughly three hours shadowing in a specific department.

 Participants must commit to an entire semester, pass a criminal background check, a drug screen, and provide a negative TB skin test and immunization records.
 Students must pay for their TB skin test and drug test.